Respiratory Fit Test FAQs

 How is quantitative fit testing performed?

 The Occupational Safety and Health Administration (OSHA) has included the acceptance of respirator fit test protocols in its regulations at 29 CFR 1910.134.
-The OSHA-accepted fit test protocols can be found at 29 CFR 1910.134 appendix A. Although protocols vary, a general description is provided below.
+The OSHA-accepted fit test protocols can be found at 29 CFR 1910.134, Appendix A. Although protocols vary, a general description is provided below.

-1. First, the wearer dons one of the respirator models/sizes provided by the employer that is expected to provide a good fit , in accordance with the manufacturer’s instructions
+- First, the wearer dons one of the respirator models/sizes provided by the employer that is expected to provide a good fit , in accordance with the manufacturer’s instructions

-2. The wearer completes a user seal check to confirm that the respirator is properly seated on his/her face
+- The wearer completes a user seal check to confirm that the respirator is properly seated on his/her face

 How often must fit testing be done?

 At least annually.
-Because each brand, model, and size of particulate facepiece respirators will fit slightly differently, a user should engage in a fit test every time a new model, manufacture type/brand, or size is worn.
+Because each brand, model, and size of particulate facepiece respirators will fit slightly differently, a user should engage in a fit test every time a new model, manufacturer type/brand, or size is worn.
 Also, if weight fluctuates or facial/dental alterations occur, a fit test should be done again to ensure the respirator remains effective.
 Otherwise, fit testing should be completed at least annually to ensure continued adequate fit.

-Once I am fit tested can I use any brand / make / model respirator as long as it is the same size?
+Once I am fit tested, can I use any brand / make / model respirator as long as it is the same size?

 No. A fit test only qualifies the user to put on (don) the specific brand/make/model of respirator with which an acceptable fit testing result was achieved.
-Users should only wear the specific brand, model, and size respirators that he or she wore during successful fit tests.
+Users should only wear the specific brand, model, and size respirators that they wore during successful fit tests.
 [Note: respirator sizing is variable and not standardized across models or brands.
 For example, a medium in one model may not offer the same fit as a different manufacturer’s medium model.]

 What is a respirator user seal check?